alok0718/alok0718/README.md

--👋 Hi, I'm Alok, a first-year student of Computer Science and Engineering at Galgotias University.
+-👋 Hi, I'm Alok, student of Computer Science and Engineering at Galgotias University.

 -👀 I'm interested in exploring various areas of software development and technology.
 My passions lie in web development,machine learning, data science, and open-source projects.